-As illustrated in Figure 13, in the study phase of a TA lineup, the participant saw a photograph of a person who was randomly selected and not included in the six lineup photos for that trial, while in the study phase of a TP lineup, the participant saw a photograph of the suspect that would appear in the six lineup photos for that trial.
+As illustrated in Figure 13, in the study phase of a TA lineup, the participant saw a photograph of a person who was randomly selected and did not appear in the six lineup photos for that trial, while in the study phase of a TP lineup, the participant saw a photograph of the suspect who did appear in the six lineup photos for that trial.
 The study photo was not the exact same photo of the suspect in the TP lineup but was instead a photo of the same person with a different expression.
-Note that the overall design we used is a variant of the "single lineup paradigm" described by Oriet and Fitzgerald (2018) because the same lineup could be a TA lineup for one participant and a TP lineup for another.
-In other words, every lineup technically used seven faces total: the designated suspect, the five fillers that were associated with the suspect, and the perpetrator for the TA condition (when the designated suspect was innocent).
-If it was a TP lineup, the designated suspect was shown during the study phase.
-In that case, the lineup consisted of the designated suspect and five fillers.
-If it was a TA lineup, the perpetrator for the TA condition was shown during the study phase.
-In that case, the lineup consisted of the designated suspect and five fillers (the same lineup that they would have gotten had it been TP).
-Across participants, each suspect appeared in all possible conditions and no face was shown
+Note that the overall design we used is a variant of the "single-lineup paradigm" described by Oriet and Fitzgerald (2018) because the same lineup could be a TA lineup for one participant and a TP lineup for another.
+Across participants, each suspect appeared in all possible conditions and no face was shown more than once to the same subject, including the morphed fillers.